Salman al-Ouda: Legal cases

 As of December 2020, Al-Ouda's son, Abdullah Al-Ouda, stated that his father had "lost almost half of his ability to hear and see" in prison.
 In an op-ed piece in The New York Times, Abdullah Alaoudh highlighted the deteriorating condition of his father Salman al-Ouda, who was kept in solitary confinement in Saudi Arabia.
 The Saudi scholar and activist said that due to three years of abuse and isolation, his father's physical and mental condition has been declining at a greater pace.
 He also appealed President-elect Joe Biden to push the Saudi government to release his father and other political prisoners.

+As of 2026, al-Ouda remains detained in al-Ha'ir Prison, with his trial stalled since his last hearing in July 2021.
+Authorities have repeatedly delayed or suspended proceedings, leaving his case in limbo.
+He has been held in prolonged solitary confinement for over eight years, which human rights organizations describe as amounting to torture or ill-treatment under international law.

+His health has deteriorated significantly due to conditions of detention, including reported partial loss of hearing and eyesight, and inadequate medical care.
+In April 2025, Saudi authorities denied a United Nations Independent Expert on older persons access to al-Ouda during an official visit to al-Ha'ir Prison.

+Amnesty International, Human Rights Watch, and other groups have repeatedly called for his immediate and unconditional release, citing arbitrary detention, unfair trial risks, and violations of freedom of expression and religion.

 Books and online publishing

 Among the roughly fifty books that he has published are: